 In the year 1920, a policeman named William Potts in Detroit, Michigan invented the first four-way and three-colored traffic lights.
 Apart from red and green, a third color – amber (or yellow) – was introduced.
 Detroit became the first city to implement the four-way and three-colored traffic lights.
+The idea of having a third “warning” light, was also patented by African-American inventor, businessman Garrett Augustus Morgan, Sr. in the year 1923.
 In the 1920’s, several automated traffic signals were installed in major cities around the world.
 The modern traffic light still uses this famous T-shaped model with three different colors.

 Traffic Lights That Detect Vehicle Honks

 The automated traffic signals were a big success; they operated by changing their lights at fixed intervals of time.
 This sometimes caused unnecessary waiting for vehicles, as the light would be red, even when there were no vehicles passing from the opposite side.
 People eventually began trying to invent a better traffic signal system that could allow for an even smoother flow of traffic.